Matthewalvarado25/configure-ad/README.md

 - Click "Restart", (we are restarting the VM to make sure the changes have been processed).

+Ensure Connectivity Between Domain Controller and Client

+Login to the client-1 VM by copying the public IP address Paste the public IP address into "Computer" section of Remote Desktop and connect to the VM
-Now, we can log in and Remote Desktop into Client-1 and open PowerShell from the Start menu.
-From there, we can ping the domain controller’s private IP and see if a connection is able to be established.
-Ping the Domain Controller by typing "ping(private IP address)" (Example: ping 10.0.0.4).
+- Now, we can log in and Remote Desktop into Client-1 and open PowerShell from the Start menu.
+- Ping the Domain Controller by typing "ping and entering the (private IP address)" (Example: ping 10.0.0.4)
+- Oberse and make sure it works

  After pinging Dc-1, if we see that the packets were able to be sent and received, then we can determine that a stable connection was established.
 We can type ipconfig /all in the command window, and it should show Dc-1’s private IP address under DNS server.

 ![image](https://github.com/user-attachments/assets/ea32cd17-b1a9-4aeb-9f5f-530ca2ac78e1)